coalio/rfscss/README.md

 <h3 id="about">About</h3>

-This utility allows you to refactor the main file, split it into multiple imports or select a specific subset and paste it in a different file, depending in the .rfscss specification
+This utility allows you to refactor the main file, split it into multiple imports or select a specific subset and paste it in a different file, depending in the .rfscss specification.
+It allows you to steal style rules from a stylesheet source.

 The .rfscss specification contains a set of rules that tell rfscss how to deal with the input code.

-SCSS is parsed from a sequence of Unicode code points, without first being converted in a token stream.
-This utility, however, does not decode into Unicode, instead it directly deals with the sequence of bytes.
-As of now, this utility does not support nesting due to lack of time.
+As of now, this utility does not support nested rules due to lack of time.

 <h3 id="usage">Usage</h3>